 1. Keep It Simple

 When it comes to goals, its common to go big or go home; to shoot for the moon and accept when we land amongst the stars.
-If your anything like us though, when following these philosophies you ultimately end up facing a reality check and never-ending to-do list.
+You’re in good company though, if when following these philosophies you ultimately end up facing a reality check and never-ending to-do list.

 Instead of focusing on the master-task list, develop the process and attack the details.